Aaron-Bopp/TIM/50_Projects/Using spaced repetition for your conceptual notes.md

 ```
 This process heavily leverages [[my TO(DO) and EVER(GREEN) structure]], and the interlinked nature of [[evergreen notes]]: [Evergreen notes should be densely linked](https://notes.andymatuschak.org/z2HUE4ABbQjUNjrNemvkTCsLa1LPDRuwh1tXC)

+While I am doing review, I take the time to add links and tags, as I think making connections will help both my first brain and my second brain remember.
+I also will take time to cleanup syntax and paragraph structure, because I also [[use spaced repetition to weed your digital garden]].